is-ammar-1/Generate-QR-Code-for-any-link-web/README.md

-pip install qrcode
+1. pip install qrcode
-Provide your desired url and bingo QR saved in your directory.
+2. Provide your desired url and run code.
+Bingo QR saved in your directory.